ropensci/googleLanguageR/CONTRIBUTING.md

 To run unit tests, saved API calls are cached in the `tests/testthat/mock` folder.
 These substitute for an API call to Google and avoid authentication.

+The API calls to the Cloud Speech API varies slightly, so test success is judged if the string is within 10 characters of the test string.
+For this test then, the `stringdist` package is needed (under the package `Suggests`)

-To run tests taht hit the API, you will need to add your own authentication service JSON file from Google Cloud projects.
+To run integration tests that hit the API, you will need to add your own authentication service JSON file from Google Cloud projects.
 Save this file to your computer and then set an environment variable `GL_AUTH` pointing to the file location.
+If not present, (such as on CRAN or Travis) the integration tests will be skipped.

-You will also need to enable the following APIS:
+You will need to enable the following APIs:

 * [Google Cloud Speech API](https://console.developers.google.com/apis/api/speech.googleapis.com/overview)
 * [Google Cloud Natural Language API](https://console.developers.google.com/apis/api/language.googleapis.com/overview)